-Steve Baker is a Conservative MP for Wycombe since the 2010 General Election.
+Steve Baker has been a Conservative MP for Wycombe since the 2010 General Election.
 Baker is a long-time Eurosceptic.
-In 2015 he became co-chairman of Conservatives for Britain, a campaign organisation formed just after the General Election in June 2015 to lobby for a referendum on the UK’s membership of the EU.
-During the referendum campaign, Conservatives for Britain supported Vote Leave.
+In 2015 he co-founded Conservatives for Britain, a campaign organisation formed just after the General Election in June of that year to lobby for a referendum on the UK’s membership of the EU.
+During the referendum campaign, Conservatives for Britain supported Vote Leave. ,

-Baker was previously chair of the European Research Group, a publicly-funded Tory research group aiming to ensure a hard Brexit is not compromised.
-The group consists of around 80 pro-Brexit MPs and has been led since January 2018 by hard-Brexiteer Jacob Rees-Mogg.
-Historically, the group has always been Eurosceptic, with support from then-PM John Major in its attempt to coordinate right-wing opposition across Europe.
+Steve Baker became chairman of the European Research Group in 2016, a publicly-funded group of Conservatives in Parliament aiming to secure a “hard” Brexit.
+The group consists of as many as 80 pro-Brexit MPs and has been led since January 2018 by hard-Brexiteer Jacob Rees-Mogg.
+The group has always taken a Eurosceptic stance, having emerged in 1994 out of the opposition to the Maastricht Treaty within the Conservative Party. ,

-In the period leading up to the EU referendum in 2016, Baker was one of 10 members of the ERG which acted in an official capacity for Vote Leave.
+In the period leading up to the EU referendum in 2016, Baker was one of a number of ERG members who held positions in the official pro-Brexit campaign group, Vote Leave.
 Baker took a donation in 2006 from the Constitutional Research Council (CRC) when he was chair of the ERG.
 The CRC was later revealed to be behind a £435,000 donation to the Democratic Unionist Party, which was spent on pro-Brexit advertising. , ,

 Baker and Davis’ resignations were part of the wider Brexiteer response to the Chequers Statement of the UK’s relationship with the EU post-Brexit.
-Brexiteers such as Boris Johnson, Davis and Baker see Theresa May’s Chequers plan as keeping the UK too closely shackled to the EU, a far cry from the “take back control” mantra of the original Leave campaign.
+Brexiteers such as Boris Johnson, Davis and Baker saw Theresa May’s Chequers plan as keeping the UK too closely connected to the EU and failing to deliver on the “take back control” mantra of the original Leave campaign.
 The Chequers plan presented a compromise that left neither the Remainers nor the hard Brexiteers satisfied, hence the resignations of key Brexit cheerleaders and subsequent re-grouping of the Tory Brexiteers on the backbenches. , ,

 Stance on Climate Change